 Stay: Port Hardy, Quarterdeck InnDaily :

-Transfer to the airport for your flight back to Vancouver where your journey concludes.Daily :
+After breakfast, you’ll be taken to the airport to board your flight back to Vancouver.Daily :

 We had the most brilliant holiday with APT.
 Everything was organised to perfection.
 The tour Director was awesome.
 The itinerary was the best we found.
 Nil complaints what so ever.